WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 Step | Description
 ------------ | -------------
-1 | Create a Bluemix Account
+1 | Register for a Bluemix Account
-2 | Create a Watson Analytics Account
+2 | Register for a Watson Analytics Account
 3 | Login to Bluemix
 4 | Create a Bluemix Space
 5	| Create a Cloudant Service